DAREDEVILK29/Chromo-Frog-AWS-Scripts/README.md

 Built using the Unity game engine with the support of Amazon Q Developer tools and hosted seamlessly on Amazon Amplify, Frog Maze Dash offers a vibrant, fun, and dynamic gameplay experience.
 Test your reflexes, strategy, and time management in this thrilling race against the clock!

-**AWS products and Other Tools used to build the game** -->AWS Amplify and S3 Bucket To deploy and host my Unity game, leveraging an S3 bucket for static file storage and delivery.
+**AWS products and Other Tools used to build the game**
+>AWS Amplify and S3 Bucket To deploy and host my Unity game, leveraging an S3 bucket for static file storage and delivery.

--->Unity Game Engine For developing the game
+>Unity Game Engine For developing the game

--->C# For developing the backend and implementing game logic to power core functionality.
+>C# For developing the backend and implementing game logic to power core functionality.